-CHECKING TEMPERATURE SENSOR
+CHECKING THE TEMPERATURE SENSOR

 - 1. Drain the coolant, allowing the temperature sensor to be removed. - 2.
 Remove the temperature sensor cable(s). - 3.
 Unscrew the sensor. - 4.
 Connect an ohmmeter to the temperature sensor. - 5.
 Submerge the sensor body in water.
-Heat the water slowly (approximately 1° per minute) using e.g. an immersion heater. - 6.
+Heat the water slowly (about 1° per minute) with for example an immersion heater. - 6.
 Check the resistance at the temperatures given below. - 7.
 The sensor should give the following readings: